Am I happy? If you’ve ever asked this question, then you need to take these ten tests.

-Another easy to use questionnaire that has been validated for use in primary care to monitor severity of depression and response to treatment.
-It can also be used to make a tentative diagnosis of depression.
-Jade answered this questionnaire 18 months after giving birth to our son.
-She was diagnosed with PND shortly after.
-That said, let us emphasise the need for a medical professional’s assistance in diagnosing a mental health issue.
-So if you suspect you have depression, then please see your doctor.
+Another easy-to-use questionnaire that has been validated for use in primary care to monitor severity of depression and response to treatment, the PHQ-9 can also be used to make a tentative diagnosis of depression.

 The CSI was developed in 2007 because the popular measures of couples satisfaction at the time had poor levels of accuracy.
 It has 32 questions and has a “higher precision of measurement and correspondingly greater power for detecting differences in levels of satisfaction.“

 Am I happy test #5: Relationship Assessment Scale

 The major advantage of the Relationship Assessment Scale is that anyone in intimate relationships can use it.

 Whilst most other tests focus on married couples, this one measures global relationship satisfaction.

 It’s also very short, with only seven items to answer, so it is frequently used in clinical settings and online administration.